pihome-shc/PiHomeHVAC/README.md

 ### The trusted boiler.php engine has been replaced by controller.php

 ## Requirements
-Basic knowledge of command line with following main components for pihome to function.
+Basic knowledge of command line with following main components for MaxAir to function.
 * Apache Web Server
 * PHP 7.x
 * Python 3.x